cklapperich/DocumentContextExtractor/README.md

 ## TODO
-- might be better to warn AND truncate? make warning a separate option vs a 'strategy'?
 - Support for Batch requests (supported by anthropic and openai) to handle truly massive amounts of documents?
 - fix this bug because it prevents Llama index from working with Python 3.10: https://github.com/run-llama/llama_index/discussions/14351
 - add a TransformComponent that splits documents into smaller documents and then adds them to the docstore
     - or better yet, a TransformComponent that simply adds the nodes to the docstore and does nothing else
     - then you can build a pipeline like this: ChapterSplitter -> DocstoreCatcher -> SentenceSplitter -> DocumentContextExtractor
 - make a pull request to llama_index